jozhw/dlio_ecrrelation/README.md

 Lastly, you will need to provide an array of strings of the type of compression.
 The two compression file types currently supported are `npz` and `.jpg`.

+### Running the Code

+When running make sure to run in the root dir.